nleroy917/r_DunderMifflinBot/README.md

 	Version History:
 :--------------------------------------------------------------:

+Version 1.4.2
+	- Wait time is now calculated using three parameters...
+Hot post buzz, time of day, and the post frequency on the subreddit
+	- After each post, the bot will calculate how much time is needed in between posts.
+	- The math behind all of this can be adjusted easily.
+Also the algorithm that calculates this is encapsulated in a spearate python file.

+Version 1.4.1
+	- You can now use command line arguments to specify program running conditions instead of editing source code
+	- the flag, -t, indicates TESTING MODE (no posting to twitter or history updating)
+	- the flag, -f, indicates FOLLOW MODE (follows users in between posts)
+	- the flag, -u, indicates UNFOLLOW MODE (unfollows users in between posts)
+	- You can use any combination of the flags in any order.
+It also recognizes invalid flags.

 Version 1.4.0
 	- Now includes support for gif retrieving and posting!
 	- Added file naming conventions and conditions to catch gifs and appropriately retreive them